LzpTec/job-system/README.md

 # Usage
 The following examples uses typescript

-⚠ In 1.0.0 this will change this drastically and will be the first **Stable** Release.
+⚠ Version 1.0.0 will be the first **Stable** Release and the Usage will change drastically.

 ## Basic
 ```ts